Harvard-CS145/cs145-21-project0/README.md

 s1:  1:h1	2:h2
 ```

-You can also find out the port mappings using the `links` CLI command in the mininet terminal:
+You can also find out the port mappings using the `links` or  `net` CLI commands in the mininet terminal:

 ```
 mininet> links